 I walked the whole 100 metres and even saw a taxi, so it occurred to me to ask how much it would charge, but through some creative negotiations with myself, I said to myself not to be hysterical, but rather to relax and the bartender would arrange it for me.

 I got back to the bar and saw a couple of more new clients, so I told them all “Good morning!” and they said it back.
 I waited for the bartender to finish what he was doing and then I told him that now I needed a taxi to Trabadelo.
 Having heard me, a guy who was drinking his coffee there and who knew the bartender said he was going in that direction and could take me with him.
 Really?
 Yeah.
 Great!
 I offered to pay for his coffee, but it was already paid, so I waited for him to finish it at ease.

 We went out to the yard and there it was – a black Mercedes-Benz!
 And so I was taken in style right to the albergue at which I had agreed to meet with Gabriel and Francesco.
 When I got there I could see tired pilgrims, who had walked who knows how many kilometres, sitting at the tables in front of the hostel and for a split second I felt embarrassed because not only I was driven to that point, but also I was driven to that point in a very nice car from which I duly took out my big backpack, hiking poles and the small backpack.
 However, that feeling of embarrassment went away quickly and then I really found the whole scene extremely funny.
-After all, that’s life and the life, as my dear friend Maja says, is an interesting phenomenon.
+After all, that’s life and the life, as woman I used to know said once, is an interesting phenomenon.